Multi-modal International Cargo Hub and Airport at Nagpur

 The Multi-modal International Cargo Hub and Airport at Nagpur (MIHAN) is an airport project for Dr. Babasaheb Ambedkar International Airport, Nagpur.
-It is the biggest economical development project currently underway in India in terms of investments.
+It is the biggest economic development project currently underway in India in terms of investments.
 The project aims to exploit the central location of Nagpur and convert the present airport into a major cargo hub with integrated road and rail connectivity.